ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 ### Multi tenant scenario

 With the current architecture of Active Login all services are registered "globally" and you can't call `.AddBankId()` more than once.
 To run Active Login in a multi tenant scenario, where different customers should use different certificates, you could register multiple certificates and on runtime select the correct one per request.
+To register multiple certificates you need to use the `.AddClientCertificate...()` instead of `.UseClientCertificate...()` as the `.Use...()` version will overwrite any existing certificates registered with the http client handler.

 With our current solution, this requires you to disable pooling of the `SocketsHttpHandler` so we've decided not to ship that code in the NuGet-package, but below you'll find a sample on how it could be configured.
 We hope to redesign this in the future.

 ___Note:___ The code below is a sample and because it disables `PooledConnection` it might (and will) have performance implications.